Winnipeg general strike: Causes of the strike

 There were many background causes for the strike, most of them related to the prevailing social inequalities and the impoverished condition of the city's working class.
+The economic instability following the First World War increased frustration among workers across Canada.
 Wages were low, prices were rising, employment was unstable, immigrants faced discrimination, housing and health conditions were poor.
+Many workers believed that their wages had not kept pace with the rapidly rising cost of living.
+Labour unions played an important role in organizing workers and advocating for collective bargaining rights.
 In addition, there was resentment of the enormous profits enjoyed by employers during the war.
 Soldiers returning from the war were determined to see improved social conditions and opportunities after their harrowing experiences overseas.
+These economic and social pressures created widespread dissatisfaction among workers in Winnipeg.
+As a result, support for organized labour movements continued to grow in the city.
+The strike reflected broader social tensions that were developing in industrial cities across North America during the early twentieth century.
+Many returning soldiers expected better economic opportunities after the war, which increased frustration when these expectations were not met.
 Most workers did not have union representation, but many were influenced by the hope of achieving greater economic security through unions.

 Many workers were also influenced by socialist ideas voiced by local reformers, radicals and revolutionaries.
 These attracted greater interest, especially among the large population of immigrants from Eastern Europe, after the Russian Revolution of 1917.
 A meeting of western labour delegates in Calgary in March 1919 adopted numerous radical resolutions, including support for a five-day week and a six-hour day.
 They also called for the establishment of a new union centre, the One Big Union, to promote class solidarity by uniting workers from all trades and industries in one organization.
 The idea that the OBU instigated the general strike is misleading, as the OBU was not formed until June 1919.
 However, the "one big union" idea contributed to the atmosphere of unrest.
 Similar volatile conditions existed elsewhere in Canada, and in other countries around the world, at the end of World War I, but the combination of circumstances in Winnipeg proved to be explosive.